ychalier/transflow/USAGE.md

 ## Accumulation Methods

 Flow are accumulated accross time.
 You can specify the accumulation method with the `-m, --acc-method` argument.
-Possible values are `map` (default), `sum`, `stack` or `crumble`.
+Possible values are `map` (default), `sum`, `stack`, `crumble` or `canvas`.
 The accumulator is in charge of transforming frames from the bitmap source.

 Method | Description | Example
 ------ | ----------- | -------